 Tim Printy's Astronomy web page

 My first interest in Astronomy had a lot to do with an early interest in the space program.
 During the moon landings, I recall trying to make a telescope out of inexpensive magnifying lenses that did not work out very well.
 Next, my father bought me a telescope for Christmas, which was poorly constructed and did not achieve the magnifications it claimed it would reach.
 It was nothing more than a 3X telescope and not much better than my original attempt with the magnifying glasses.
 However, I did receive a book called "The Stars" and "The Sky Observer's guide" and used them to start educating myself and learning the constellations.
 I finally got a working telescope a year later with a small tabletop 40mm scope that could reach 50X.
 I quickly accelerated through several telescopes as I became involved in the local astronomy club.
 My last scope of this period in my life was a 3" refractor.
 More important was that I had expanded my understanding of the sky and had become knowledgable in other aspects of the astronomical hobby other than just looking at the moon.
-I was hooked for life!
+I had observed the Messier objects, submitted observations of meteors, observed and timed lunar occultations, and even experimented with astrophotography.
+At this point, I was hooked for life!

 Before I joined the Navy, I acquired a 35mm Pentax camera and started my life long obsession with Astrophotography.
-I also bought my first Schmidt-Cassegrain Telescope with the venerable (and inexpensive compared to Celestron) 8" Dynamax telescope.
-Coupled with that I progressed through the idea of piggy-backing my camera and learning more about taking pictures.
+When I first joined the Navy, my obsession with the hobby had to take a back seat as I moved about too much and spent too much time at sea to really do much in the way of Astronomy.
+However, I managed to buy my first Schmidt-Cassegrain Telescope with the venerable (and inexpensive compared to Celestron) 8" Dynamax telescope.
+When I was assigned to my first shore tour, I progressed through the idea of piggy-backing my camera and learning more about taking pictures.
 It was the Dynamax that allowed me to photograph Comet Halley in 1986.
-There is an extensive discussion on astrophotography in the link below, which I have updated to basically focus on Digital SLR's and webcams.
+There is an extensive discussion on astrophotography in the link below, which I have updated to basically focus on Digital SLR's and CCD cameras.
 Today, I have all sorts of telescopes I use for astrophotography.
-My main instrument is a 6" F5 reflector.
-Living in Manchester, NH makes it difficult to much in way of astronomy anymore because of the weather but I manage to do my best.
+My main instrument is an 8" F5 reflector.
+Living in Manchester, NH makes it difficult to do much in way of astronomy during the winter months but I manage to do my best.

 The following links will help you navigate my website and see some of the events I have recorded over the years.
 Hopefully, there are some tips that might just help you out in planning your next astronomical event or getting started in some aspect of Astronomy.